Roald87/TwinCatChangelog/docs/hmi_changelog.md

 - Support for properties and method calls.
 See [InfoSys](https://infosys.beckhoff.com/content/1033/te2000_tc3_hmi_engineering/10740006667.html?id=1586893120692980090).
 (Note: Properties have worked before in older version in a similar way.
 Not sure what has changed other than an icon difference.)
 - Multiple server instances on one system.
 See [InfoSys](https://infosys.beckhoff.com/content/1033/tf2000_tc3_hmi_server/10740576267.html).
 - Automatic closing of HMI server instances during installation.
-- TwinCAT Hmi server registered as a service.
+- TwinCAT HMI server registered as a service.
 It doesn't need to be started manually anymore.
 - Added NuGet package manager.

 ## Version 1.10.1336.203

 ### Bug fix

 - The HMI doesn't randomly write values into function block.
-Note: I'm not 100% sure if it was fixed in this version, or one between 1.10.1171.165 and 1.10.1336.203.
+Note: It is unclear if it was fixed in this version, or one between 1.10.1171.165 and 1.10.1336.203.

 ## Version 1.10.1336.0

 - The CreateBinding action is replaced by a CreateBinding function.
-See [Infosys: CreateBinding](https://infosys.beckhoff.com/content/1033/te2000_tc3_hmi_engineering/5097942027.html?id=3579488638660561854).
-(Unknow if this cause issues during upgrade.)
+See [InfoSys: CreateBinding](https://infosys.beckhoff.com/content/1033/te2000_tc3_hmi_engineering/5097942027.html?id=3579488638660561854).
+(Unknown if this cause issues during upgrade.)

 ## Version 1.10.1171.165